 Program 2: Ultimate Glute Workout With the Glute Guy

-For those looking to build muscle quickly, particularly in the glutes, this is the perfect program for skinny guys.
+For those looking to build muscle quickly, particularly in the glutes, this workout plan for skinny guys to build muscle fast is the perfect program.
 Exercises used in this program include hip thrusts, back squat variation, deadlift variation, hamstring curls, front squat variations, and seated hip abduction.

 Program 3: HIIT + Cardio + Glute Blaster